andreypopp/ocaml-tf/README.md

 val yojson_of_digitalocean_droplet : digitalocean_droplet -> json
 ```

-Then a type `t` is defined which represents the resource's exported attributes,
+Then a type `t` is defined which represents the resource's exported attributes.

-one can use values of such types to construct further resources which reference
+One can use values of such types to construct further resources which reference
 the current resource:

 ```ocaml